Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Methodology

 \subsection{Overview}

-Given $N$ models to ensemble, \textsc{DeePEn} first constructs their transformation matrices (\ie relative transformations) mapping the probability distributions from the heterogeneous absolute spaces into the relative space (\S\ref{subsection:Building Communication Infrastructure}).
-At each decoding step, all models perform the prediction and output $N$ probability distributions.
-These distributions are transformed into the relative space and aggregated (\S\ref{subsection:Relative Representations Aggregation}).
-Finally, the result of aggregation is transformed back into the absolute space of one of the ensembling models, and is used to determine the generated token (\S\ref{subsection:Decoding Relative Representations}).
+We illustrate the process of \textsc{DeePEn} in Fig.~\ref{fig:method}.
+Given $N$ models to ensemble, \textsc{DeePEn} first constructs their transformation matrices (\ie relative representation matrices) mapping the probability distributions from the heterogeneous absolute spaces into the relative space (\S\ref{subsection:Building Communication Infrastructure}).
+At each decoding step, all models perform prediction and output $N$ probability distributions.
+These distributions are mapped into the relative space and aggregated (\S\ref{subsection:Relative Representations Aggregation}).
+Finally, the aggregation result is transformed back into the absolute space of the main model, in order to determine the next token (\S\ref{subsection:Decoding Relative Representations}).